MatthewRudolph/Airy-Identity-Nhibernate/README.md

 app.CreatePerOwinContext(sessionFactory.OpenSession);
 ```

-If you are using a IoC container and dependency injection then when building you Nhibernate configuration before calling BuildSessionFactory you just need to add the Identity mappings like so:
+If you are using a IoC container and dependency injection then when building your Nhibernate configuration before calling BuildSessionFactory you just need to add the Identity mappings like so:
 ```C#
 var mappingHelper = new MappingHelper<ApplicationUser, string, ApplicationLogin, ApplicationRole, string, ApplicationClaim, int>();
 configuration.AddMapping(mappingHelper.GetMappingsToMatchEfIdentity());
 ```

 ## Using different primary key types ##
-If you require a different primary key type for User, Role and Claim then you can replace the generic typed in the above classes as required.
+If you require a different primary key type for User, Role and Claim then you can replace the generic types in the above classes as required.
 Example classes using Guid for all primary keys can be found [here](https://github.com/MatthewRudolph/Airy-Identity-Nhibernate/blob/dev/samples/Dematt.Airy.Sample.WebSite/Models/GuidIdentityModels.cs)
 Example classes using int for all primary keys can be found [here](https://github.com/MatthewRudolph/Airy-Identity-Nhibernate/blob/dev/samples/Dematt.Airy.Sample.IntWebSite/Models/IntIdentityModels.cs)